perfectsense/gyro-docs/extending/commands/index.rst

 Adding a Command
 ================

-Given Gyro is CLI based cloud automation tool, commands are how a user interacts with Gyro.
-Commands expose how a user interacts with the Gyro framework and the cloud resources that it manages.
-Gyro provides a couple of commands out of the box
+Gyro is a command-line cloud automation tool.
+Gyro exposes several commands (i.e. ``gyro up``) to allow the user to interact with Gyro.
+New commands can be added to extend the functionality of Gyro.
+For example, the `gyro-ssh-plugin <https://github.com/perfectsense/gyro-ssh-plugin>`_ adds the ``ssh`` command for logging into hosts defined in your configuration.

+The following commands are provided out of the box:

 ==================   ============
 Directive            Function